FusionAuth/terraform-provider-fusionauth/docs/resources/tenant.md

     - `migrate` - (Optional) If true, the user’s data will be migrated to FusionAuth at first successful authentication; subsequent authentications will occur against the FusionAuth datastore.
 If false, the Connector’s source will be treated as authoritative.
 * `data` - (Optional) An object that can hold any information about the Tenant that should be persisted.
 * `email_configuration` - (Required)
-    - `additional_header` - (Optional) A list of additional SMTP headers to be added to each outgoing email.
+    - `additional_headers` - (Optional) The additional SMTP headers to be added to each outgoing email.
 Each SMTP header consists of a name and a value.
     - `email_update_email_template_id` - (Optional) The Id of the Email Template that is used when a user is sent a forgot password email.
     - `email_verified_email_template_id` - (Optional) The Id of the Email Template used to verify user emails.
     - `host` - (Required) The host name of the SMTP server that FusionAuth will use.